ninatrue/web-mapping-curriculum/class-4/writing-prompts.md

 An object is a series of ____’s : ____’s

 Objects are key value pairs.
+Key: value

 What kinds of things can be included in an object?